DHCR Reduces Air-Conditioner Rent Surcharge for 2017-18

 The Division of Housing and Community Renewal (DHCR) recently announced a cut in this year’s air-conditioner rent surcharge for owners who pay for electricity.
-It set the monthly surcharge at $26.65, down from $28.94 last year.
-This year’s decrease reflects the decrease in the price of electricity for electrical inclusion buildings as calculated by the Rent Guidelines Board’s 2015 Price Index of Operating Costs issued in April 2016.
+It set the monthly surcharge at $26.02, down 63 cents from $26.65 last year.
+This year’s decrease reflects the decrease in the price of electricity for electrical inclusion buildings as calculated by the Rent Guidelines Board’s 2017 Price Index of Operating Costs issued in April 2017.

 The annual update also stipulates that for cases in which a brand new air conditioner is purchased and installed by the owner with the rent-controlled or rent-stabilized tenant’s written consent to pay for it, one-fortieth (1/40th) of the cost of the new air conditioner in buildings that contain 35 or fewer housing accommodations or one-sixtieth (1/60th) of the cost in buildings that contain more than 35 housing accommodations, including any cost of installation, but excluding finance charges, if any, may be included in the base rent.

 In the case of a rent-controlled apartment, the owner must notify the DHCR of the rent increase, and the increase will be effective as of the first rent payment date following such notification.
 In the case of a rent-stabilized apartment, separate notification to the DHCR isn’t required, but should be included in the next annual rent registration statement, and the increase is effective on the first rent payment date following installation.

 There’s no change in the $5 monthly surcharge you can collect when a rent-controlled or rent-stabilized tenant who pays for electricity installs an air conditioner that extends beyond the window line.

 You can pick up a copy of the updated bulletin at your local borough rent office or download it from the DHCR’s website, www.nyshcr.org.